Home » Marriage Help » How To Stop a Divorce from a Wife

 Perhaps you turned to alcohol or drugs to self-medicate and numb your feelings.

-Talking about feelings and concerns openly with trusted individuals or professional counselors is more productive than isolating and bottling up emotions.
+Talking about feelings and concerns openly with trusted individuals or professional counselors is more productive than isolating and bottling emotions.

 5. Actions speak louder than words